Bermor History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
+The name Bermor is part of the ancient legacy of the early Norman inhabitants that arrived in England after the Norman Conquest of 1066.
 Bermor was a Norman name used for a small child.
 The surname springs from the middle English bairn, of the same meaning.
-CITATION[CLOSE]

 Early Origins of the Bermor family